Best affordable 360 Cameras (under $300)

 • still gets updates on app and AI ( very important and more in next section)

-A huge advantage of going with Insta360 is their well-designed app that supports even their older models like the One X.
+A huge advantage of going with Insta360 is their well-designed app that supports even their older models like the One X2.

 Ricoh Theta SC2